Make a website with online ordering

 - Connect a payment platform

 - Create your call to action

 The future of selling is online.
 When COVID-19 restrictions closed many brick-and-mortar restaurants and storefronts, businesses adapted and encouraged customers to order online.
+Still going strong, the trend of online shopping is expected to hit $5.5 trillion globally by the end of 2022, up from $4.9 trillion in 2021.
 But if you’re not a web development expert (and let’s face it, most of us aren’t), how do you make a website with online ordering?